ashleygwilliams/npm-git-benchmark/README.md

 ./benchmark.sh
 ```

-By default it will run twice each installation, use `-n` to change the number of iterations.
+By default it will run each installation three times, use `-n` to change the number of iterations.

 ```
 ./benchmark.sh -n 10
 ```

-The test is run by installing angular2, ember and react N times.
-Each series is run twice, the
+This test runs npm install, with and without cache, for both angular2 and express, first using
-first time cleaning the cache in every run and the second one using the cache.
+dependencies from the npm registry, then using dependencies from git.